How to Calculate The Price For Your Hot Sauce

 Today, the brand and story behind a company is critical for success and sustainability as consumers are driven towards companies and products making an impact.

-Mustafa from Raleigh started Trini Pepper Sauce over 7 years ago, a hot sauce business.
+Mustafa (from Raleigh) started Trini Pepper Sauce over 8 years ago.

 Hello!
 My name is Mustafa Mannan, co-founder and co-owner of Trini Pepper Sauce by Findlay Food Group llc.
 Undergrad friends and I started producing two varieties of sauce, mild [also known as “Original”] and hot, five years ago.